-Resolving a problem means that the parties will come together to conclude a dispute by finding common ground to help them move forward together.
+Resolving a problem means that the parties will come together to conclude a deal on a dispute by finding common ground to help them move forward together.

 ADR and Resolving Disputes

-There is no one right answer to a dispute because there are a variety of interests and issues at play, and every single person involved will have a different idea of what the best outcome is.
-This is why dispute resolution cannot promise to solve a problem but should seek to resolve problems efficiently and effectively.
+There is no one right answer to a dispute because there are a variety of interests and issues at play, and every single person involved will have very slightly different contexts and idea of what the best outcome is.
+This is why dispute resolution cannot promise a set answer to solve a problem but should seek to resolve problems efficiently and effectively.

 By emphasizing that the process is about identifying solutions and choosing one that will work best given the parties and the situation, parties will have a better idea of what to expect when choosing an alternative dispute resolution process.
-Similarly, new practitioners often feel like their job is to find the right solution and help guide the parties toward that solution.
+Similarly, new practitioners often feel like their job is to find the right solution to the computing problem and help guide the parties toward that solution.

-However, by encouraging practitioners that their job is to help the parties identify solutions and move toward a solution that they can agree on, it can help them be better practitioners and assist their clients in finding the best solutions.
-When the industry focuses on using the correct verbs and defining them effectively, it will produce better practitioners, understanding parties, and the best resolutions possible.
+However, by encouraging practitioners that their job is to help the parties identify solutions to logical problems and move toward a conclusion reached a solution that they can agree, it can help them be better practitioners and assist their clients in finding the best solutions.
+When the industry focuses on using the correct verbs solve vs resolve and defining them effectively, it will produce better practitioners, understanding parties, and the best resolutions possible.